- In-situ studies such as expression patterns of important or interesting genes at all levels, including transcription and protein expression

 Types of paper

-The study must report new information on either of the following:
+The study must report new information on one of the following:

 - The spatial and temporal expression during development of a gene(s) that has potential or known importance for developmental mechanisms

-- The temporal expression of large gene sets during an interesting period or process of development, or in relation to specific developmental mechanisms
+- The temporal expression of large gene sets during an interesting period or process of development

 - It is an analysis of one or more genes in all embryo tissues